synoa/synoa.github.io/documentation/git/workflow.md

 ## Create the review branch

-The **master** is used to update the productive system, so everything inside the **master** is tested and working.
+The **master** is used to update the productive system (your live site), so everything inside the **master** is tested and working.
 The **review** branch is used to test the developed features on a test-system, but more about this later.
-For now, we just create the **review** branch once:
+For now, we just create the **review** branch once for every repository:

 ```
 git checkout -b review master